top of page

 Research Goals

-1) To identify cellular regulators of actin-microtubule interactions.
+1) To identify, characterize, and develop tools to study regulators of actin-microtubule interactions.

 bottom of page